htjb/nle-evidence/README.md

 ## Testing Evidences from NLEs

+In this branch I added data normalisation to see if I could correct for it properly.

 I wrote a simple example with one parameter and one data point to demonstrate that we can recover a good estimate of the Bayesian
 Evidence by sampling over a neural likelihood estimator (NLE).
 My data is modelled according to